hirusha-adi/hirusha/docs/linux/de-customizations/index.md

 ---
-title: Welcome to the Linux Customizations Section
+title: Welcome to the Linux Desktop Environment Customizations Section
-sidebar_label: Linux Customizations
+sidebar_label: DE Customizations
 ---

 Within these resources, you'll find a plethora of creative customizations tailored for various Linux desktop environments.
 Please be aware that some of these customizations have been specifically tested with certain resolutions and Linux distributions, and their compatibility with other setups may vary.